tupuni/markdown-cv/cv-en.md

 1. Modern knappers and old stone tools: Insights and Limitations in Using Ethnographic and Experimental Collections to Understand the Production Process of Basalt Tools (with S. Sánchez-Dehesa Galán). *30th European Association of Archaeologists*, 30/08/2024, Rome, Italy.

-1. Collaborative repository for the study of volcanic rock transformation: Experimental, archaeological, and ethnoarchaeological approaches to the transformation of volcanic rocks (with S. Sánchez-Dehesa Galán). *4th Virtual Conference for Women Archaeologists and Paleontologists*, 08/03/2024.
+1. Collaborative repository for the study of volcanic rock transformation: Experimental, archaeological, and ethnoarchaeological approaches to the transformation of volcanic rocks (with S. Sánchez-Dehesa Galán). *4th Virtual Conference for Women Archaeologists and Paleontologists (AWAP)*, 08/03/2024.

 1. Artefact geochemistry demonstrates long-distance voyaging in the last thousand years from Polynesia to western Pacific islands (with P. Guttiérrez, C. Chauvel). *Goldschmidt 2023*, 07/2023, Lyon, France.